Ruta: Traditional uses

 Ruta is the national flower of Lithuania, many poems and songs have been written about it.
 Ruta is depicted in songs as a universal symbol – virgins wear it while expecting a baby boy, and a sprig of rue adorns weddings and engagements.
 In addition, the female name Rūta is quite popular in Lithuania.
-This perennial plant is also grown in America, Western Europe, Asia and even Africa.
+This perennial plant is also grown in America, Western Europe, Asia and Africa.
 In the wild, it grows from the Canary Islands to the Mediterranean Sea.
 In general, rue has been known for many centuries.
 Even the ancient Greeks used it to treat many ailments.

+Tena'Adam (Ruta chalepensis), meaning "Health of Adam" in Amharic, is an aromatic, shrubby herb widely used in Ethiopian culture.
+Known for its pungent, citrus-like scent, it is commonly added to coffee and tea to enhance flavour, used in spices like Berbere, and treated in traditional medicine for ailments like stomach issues and headaches.

 Since medieval times, rue has been used as an additive to wines (both white and red) to enhance its flavour and its keeping properties.
 The Dutch name wijnruit, translates as wine rue.
 In Italy, rue is added to grappa to produce Grappa alla Ruta.
 Rue's toxicity has long been known but since it appears to be slight it has been used as an additive in wine for a long time.

-In Brazil the plant is called arruda, in Portuguese – is claimed to protect against the evil eye.
+In Brazil the plant is called arruda in Portuguese and is claimed to protect against the evil eye.
 Sephardic Jews also use the herb for protection against evil eye.

-Traditionally, it has various health benefits including, digestive aid as it helps in stimulating digestion and alleviating stomach issues.
-Its anti-inflammatory properties help in curing joints pain and arthritis.
-It is used to regulate menstrual cycle and helps in relieve menstrual cramps.
+Traditionally, it is considered to have various health benefits including as a digestive aid and as an anti-inflammatory in joint pain and arthritis.
+It is also used to regulate the menstrual cycle and helps in relieving menstrual cramps.
 It also helps in reducing muscle spasms and cramps.